 Every woman experiences pregnancy differently.
 While some women feel the stretching and weight gain almost immediately, others are lucky enough to wear their regular clothes for longer.

 There isn’t any set time in your pregnancy to break out the maternity clothing.
-It’s when you start feeling uncomfortable in your regular clothes that you need to start looking.
+When you start feeling uncomfortable in your regular clothes, you can start looking.
 If you still aren’t sure, here are a few helpful things to look out for:

-- Your pants won’t button and it isn’t Thanksgiving: Although, there is a handy trick with a hair tie if you aren’t ready to retire your regular pants yet.
+- Your pants won’t button (and it isn’t Thanksgiving): Tip: there is a handy trick with a hair tie if you aren’t ready to retire your regular pants yet.
 Just take the hair tie and put it through the buttonhole.
 Then take both sides and loop them around the button.